 Using data from the United States Census Bureau and Zillow, we determined how long it would take, nationwide, for a first-time buyer to save enough money for a down payment on their dream home.
 There is a long-standing ‘rule’ that a household should not pay more than 28% of their income on their monthly housing expense.

-By determining the percentage of income spent renting a 2-bedroom apartment in each state, and the amount needed for a 10% down payment, we were able to establish how long (in years) it would take for an average resident to save enough money to buy a home of their own.
+By determining the percentage of income spent renting in each state, and the amount needed for a 10% down payment, we were able to establish how long (in years) it would take for an average resident to save enough money to buy a home of their own.

-According to the data, residents in Iowa can save for a down payment the quickest in just under 2 years (1.99).
-Below is a map created using the data for each state:
+According to the data, residents in Ohio can save for a down payment the quickest in just under 3 years (2.44).
+Below is a map that was created using the data for each state:

-What if you were able to take advantage of one of Freddie Mac’s or Fannie Mae’s 3% down programs?
-Suddenly, saving for a down payment no longer takes 5 or 10 years, but becomes attainable in a year or two in many states as shown in the map below.
+What if you were able to take advantage of one of Freddie Mac’s or Fannie Mae’s 3%-down programs?
+Suddenly, saving for a down payment no longer takes 5 or 10 years, but becomes possible in a year or two in many states as shown on the map below.

 Whether you have just started to save for a down payment, or have been saving for years, you may be closer to your dream home than you think!
-Let’s meet up so I can help you evaluate your ability to buy today.
+Let’s discuss so I can help you evaluate your ability to buy today.